The Mummy's Curse: Plot

 The Southern Engineering Company is trying to drain the local swamp for the public good.
-However, the efforts are being hampered by the superstitions of the workers, who believe the area to be haunted by the mummy and his bride, which happened 25 years prior.
+However, the efforts are being hampered by the superstitions of the workers, who believe the area to be haunted by the mummy and his bride, buried in the swamp 25 years prior.

 Two representatives of the Scripps Museum, Dr. James Halsey and Dr. Ilzor Zandaab, arrive on the scene and present their credentials to the head of the project, Pat Walsh.
-They have come to search for the missing mummies, buried in the swamp years earlier.
+They have come to search for the missing mummies.
 Their conversation is interrupted by the news that a workman has been murdered in the swamps.
 Evidence at the scene convinces Halsey that the murderer has found the mummy of Kharis.

 Later that evening, Zandaab sneaks into the swamp and meets Ragheb.
 Ragheb is a disciple of the Arkam sect, and Zandaab is secretly a High Priest.
 The follower killed the worker that unearthed Kharis, and has taken the immobile monster to a deserted monastery.

 Zandaab explains the legend of Kharis and Ananka to Ragheb as he brews the tana leaves, giving instructions on their use.
 The old sacristan of the monastery intrudes on their ritual, and is promptly executed by a risen Kharis.

 Meanwhile, the mummy of Ananka rises from the swamp after being partially uncovered by a bulldozer during the excavation.
 She immerses herself in a pond and the mud is washed away, revealing an attractive young woman.